ensembleanalytics/ensembleci/README.md

 # A CI/CD Platform For Data Engineers Who Use dbt

-[Timeflow](https://timeflow.systems) is an Open Source Continuous Integration and Continuous Delivery (CI/CD) platform designed specifically for the needs of Data Engineers.
+[Ensemble CI](https://ensembledata.io/product) is an Open Source Continuous Integration and Continuous Delivery (CI/CD) platform designed specifically for the needs of Data Engineers.

 It is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformation pipelines using SQL.

 <img src="/screenshots/screenshot.png" width="900"/>

-# Why Use Timeflow?
+# Why Use Ensemble CI?

-Timeflow is designed to help Data Engineering Teams improve the quality, reliability and speed of their data transformation pipelines.
+Ensemble CI is designed to help Data Engineering Teams improve the quality, reliability and speed of their data transformation pipelines.
 This is achieved by:

 - Automating deployments into development and testing environments as code is committed into source control;
 - Implementing a controlled development lifecycle or "path to production" for data transformation code;